ideasonpurpose/docker-wordpress-dev/README.md

 ```
 -->

-After calling `npm run docker:start` Webpack DevServer will be serving the dev site from Docker at [localhost:8080](http://localhost:8080)
+After calling `npm run start` Webpack DevServer will be serving the dev site from Docker at [localhost:8080](http://localhost:8080)

 The first run make take some time as Docker downloads the necessary images.
 Subsequent runs take just a few seconds.